 1. Pre-Welding Control:

-Select qualified welders (certified) and use appropriate Welding Procedure Specifications (WPS).
+Select qualified welders (certified) and use appropriate Welding Procedure Specifications (WPS) to ensure high-quality structural steel fabrication and assembly.

 Clean weld joints, removing oil, rust, and ensuring proper groove angles.